bigbadcyborg/Autonomous-Robotics-Milestone-2-Robot-Arm-Kinematics-Physical-TurtleBot3-Navigation/README.md

 You will simulate the OpenManipulator-X in Gazebo, control it via keyboard teleoperation, and verify the message data structure using `ros2 topic`.
 Please execute all instructions with **[Remote PC]** on Docker shell.
 Note that you have to enable GUI and start the Docker container by following instruction from Milestone Assignment 1.

 **[Remote PC]** Terminate any running Gazebo or RViz instances.
-Enter the command below to launch the Turtlebot3 Manipulation Gazebo environment.
+Enter the command below on the **first Docker shell** to launch the Turtlebot3 Manipulation Gazebo environment.

 ```bash
 ros2 launch turtlebot3_manipulation_gazebo turtlebot3_manipulation_gazebo.launch.py

 ```

+**[Remote PC]** To control the TurtleBot3 in the Gazebo simulation, the servo server node of MoveIt must be launched first.
+Open a **second Docker shell** by opening another terminal window and entering the container on that terminal window.
+Type the following command in the new Docker shell.

+    ros2 launch turtlebot3_manipulation_moveit_config servo.launch.py

-**[Remote PC]** Open a **second terminal**.
+**[Remote PC]** Open a **third docker shell**.
 We will use the Robotis teleoperation node to control the robot using your keyboard.
 Run the following command:

 ```bash
 ros2 run turtlebot3_manipulation_teleop turtlebot3_manipulation_teleop